gnybaris/KNN_breast_cancer_artificial_intelligence/README.md

 ![](Large14.jpg)

 # K-Nearest Neighbour Classification
+The k-nearest neighborhood (KNN) algorithm is one of the easy-to-implement supervised learning algorithms.
+It is used in the solution of both classification and regression problems, and is used in industry to solve classification problems in industry.

 In pattern recognition, the K-Nearest Neighbor algorithm (K-NN) is a non-parametric method used for classification and regression.
 In both cases, the input consists of the K closest training examples in the feature space.
 K-NN is a type of instance-based learning.